lostatc/retain-sync/docs/zielen.1.rst

 =====
 Before **zielen** deletes a file in the remote directory, it first searches for the file in the user's local trash directory by comparing file sizes first and then checksums.
-If it finds a copy of the file in the user's trash, it permanently deletes the file in the remote directory.
-Otherwise, it only marks the file for deletion.
-Files marked for deletion are kept in the remote directory and renamed to include the word "deleted" and the time and date of the sync.
-This behavior can be overridden by setting **DeleteAlways** to \'yes' in the profile config file.
-The command **empty-trash** can be used to permanently delete all files in the remote directory that are marked for deletion.
-The list of directories that are searched for deleted files can be altered in the profile config file.
+If it finds a copy of the file in the user's local trash, it permanently deletes the file in the remote directory.
+Otherwise, it moves the file to a remote trash directory.
+This directory is '.zielen/Trash' under the root of the remote directory.
+This behavior can be overridden by setting **DeleteAlways** to 'yes' in the profile config file.
+The command **empty-trash** can be used to permanently delete all files in the remote trash directory.
+The list of local directories that are searched for deleted files can be altered in the profile config file.

 FILES
 =====